PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 * metadata upload requires features that are not available through the web interface or BETYdb-YABA

-   * for more information on how to use SQL to add a new season (TERRA REF Project), see the [Metadata Entry Workflow for BETYdb](https://osf.io/v7f9t/wiki/Metadata%20Entry%20Workflow/)
+   * for more information on how to use SQL to add data to BETYdb and specific examples for how to add a new season (TERRA REF project), see the [Metadata Entry Workflow for BETYdb](https://osf.io/v7f9t/wiki/Metadata%20Entry%20Workflow/)

 ### How to insert, update, or delete records